sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

 This simple tool demonstrates the complete OAuth2 flow from authentication through to accessing protected resources with user context.

-> This is solution is for demonstration purposes only and is not suitable for production use cases.
+> This solution is for demonstration purposes only and is not suitable for production use cases.
 In some cases, code comments highlight areas that require attention.

 ## Components